AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/08_Performance.rst

 Generally speaking, when values are used in data structures, it's useful to always consider where they're coming from, and if their value is static (computed by the compiler) or dynamic (only known at run-time).
-There's nothing fundamentally wrong with dynamically constrained types, unless they appear is performance-critical pieces of the application.
+There's nothing fundamentally wrong with dynamically constrained types, unless they appear in performance-critical pieces of the application.

 Pointers v.s. data copies